Greta Scacchi: Career

 Between 20 August and 12 November 2016, Scacchi played Phoebe Rice opposite Kenneth Branagh's Archie Rice in a revival of John Osborne's The Entertainer at the Garrick Theatre in London's West End.
 The play received mixed reviews but hers were uniformly positive.

 In June 2024, Scacchi returned to the role of Joan in Darby and Joan after the show was renewed for a second series.

+Recognition and honours

+Scacchi was nominated for a BAFTA Award for Most Promising Newcomer to Leading Film Roles for Heat and Dust in 1983.

+She won a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie and was nominated for a Golden Globe Award for her portrayal of Alix of Hesse in the biographical television film Rasputin: Dark Servant of Destiny in 1996.

+She received another Primetime Emmy Award nomination for her performance in the Western television film Broken Trail (2006).